Modern Languages and Literatures – Italian

 ITAL 899 Independent Study (Units: 1-3)

-Prerequisites: Italian Graduate students; permission of the graduate major adviser and supervising faculty member; or consent of the instructor.
+Prerequisites: Italian Graduate students; permission of the graduate major adviser and supervising faculty member; or permission of the instructor.

 Study is planned, developed, and completed under the direction of a member of the department faculty.
 Open only to graduate students who have demonstrated the ability to do independent work.
 Enrollment by petition.
 May be repeated for a total of 6 units.